CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_08_explore_mcas.md

 1. Select **Cancel** to exit of the policy creation window, then select **Leave page**.

 1. From the left navigation panel, select **Activity Log (1)**, under **Cloud apps**.
-Here you get visibility into all the activities from your connected apps **(2)**.
+Here, you get visibility into all the activities from your connected apps **(2)**.

    ![Picture 1](../Images/lab08-t3p5.png)

-1. You may not see any data listed as it can take several hours to perform retroactive scans once audit is enabled and lab tenants may experience longer than normal delays.
-Note the available filter options and the option to create new a policy from search.
+1. You may not see any data listed as it can take several hours to perform retroactive scans once audit is enabled, and lab tenants may experience longer than normal delays.
+Note the available filter options and the option to create a new policy from search.

 ## Task 4: Explore Policies